metalekan/metalekan/README.md

-Hi there! 👋 I'm metalekan from Nigeria
+Hi there! 👋 I'm metalekan by Nickname

 A Frontend and Solidity Developer passionate about creating blockchain-powered apps and user-friendly web interfaces.